Welcome to Combat

 But the one in overwatch takes any damage.
 It will cancel the overwatch

-He will reward creative choices and make it difficult for unrealistic ones. rg (romancing a dragon)
+He will reward creative choices and make it difficult for unrealistic ones. eg (romancing a dragon)

 Just say what you like to do.
 And the DM can give you some suggestions on how to reach your goal.